After Vito Iacopelli — the Maestro Pizzaiolo

 Hydration & Your Oven

 Lower hydration (55–62%) produces a stiffer, easier-to-handle dough — ideal for beginners and home ovens.
-Higher hydration (65–75%) gives you bigger, more open crumb and those gorgeous leopard spots, but it requires more confidence stretching and works best in very high heat.
-If you’re baking at home under 550°F, stay in the 60–65% range.
+Higher hydration (68–75%) gives you bigger, more open crumb and those gorgeous leopard spots, but requires more confidence stretching.
+At 70% (this recipe’s default), you’re in the sweet spot — enough water for incredible texture without being unmanageable.
+If your dough is too sticky to stretch, wet your hands rather than adding flour.

 My Notes